Beginner's Guide to AMEX Platinum Benefits

 - $550 annual fee

 At $550 per year, the Platinum Card from American Express comes with a big price tag, but savvy cardholders can help make up for it by taking advantage of its perks and rewards.

 If you are debating whether to add a Platinum Card to your wallet or you are not sure you are getting the most out of it, keep reading.

 Before we dive into the benefits, let's summarize how the rewards program works:

 Cardholders are automatically enrolled in the American Express Membership Rewards program, which means you will earn 1 point per $1 spent on eligible purchases.
-5X points for flights booked directly with airlines or with American Express Travel.
+5X points on flights booked directly with airlines or with American Express Travel.
 5X points on eligible hotels booked on amextravel.com.

-To sweeten the deal, American Express offers a 40,000-point bonus to new members when they use their card to make at least $3,000 in purchases during the first 3 months.
+To sweeten the deal, American Express offers a 60,000-point bonus to new members when they use their card to make at least $5,000 in purchases during the first 3 months.